 Checklist for Growing Your Online BusinessFrom Experts

 We have visited 8P conference and attended few interesting speeches.
 So we want to share some of them with our readers and we start with the checklist for growing online business from David Braun, CEO TemplateMonster and Weblium.
 Also, David answered our questions about his business and described interesting cases.
-You can check out our interview here.

 Let's start with 'business growing' definition.

 You can grow your sales, but your income will decrease.
 It happens because increasing sales becomes your priority.
 You work for the number of purchase orders and use all high-conversion channels.
 When they run out of, you switch to low-conversion channels, that's why income drops, but sales grow.

 You can grow your profit.
 In this case, you are likely to drop the number of orders, since you will concentrate only on high-conversion and high-margin products and channels.
 Profitability will grow, but sales will fall.

 You can grow the market share.
 This is especially valuable for those companies that are looking for investments and aiming for exit.
 So in this case, it is not so important how much you earn but what impact you have on the surrounding ecosystem.
 At this stage, you will lose your income, maybe it will even be negative.
 And sales will grow because the market territory needs to be covered as much as possible.
 All of that shows that you have increased market share and company capitalization.